wwwil/raspios-k8s/README.md

 echo "raspios-k8s-worker-01" > /Volumes/boot/hostname
 ```

 This will be read and set on boot.
+The default hostname is `raspios-k8s`.

 ### 3. Connect

-Put the SD card into a Raspberry Pi, boot it up and connect to it using SSH:
+Put the SD card into a Raspberry Pi, boot it up and connect to it using SSH.
+The
+hostname set in the previous step can be used, for example:

 ```
-ssh pi@raspios-k8s.local
+ssh pi@raspios-k8s-worker-01.local
 ```

 ### 4. Run